Volvo D5 engine

 The Volvo D5 is a type of turbocharged diesel engine developed by Volvo Cars for use in its passenger cars.
-The D5 engine is based on the Volvo Modular petrol engine.
+The D5 engine is based on the Volvo Modular diesel engine.
 The D5 displaces 2.4 liters; a smaller series of two-litre engines were developed in 2010 and marketed as the Volvo D3 and D4.

 History

-It is an all aluminium five-cylinder engine with 20 valves and double overhead camshafts.
+It is an all-aluminium five-cylinder engine with 20 valves and double overhead camshafts.
 In all but one late version it has a VGT turbocharger of the type VNT (variable nozzle turbine), common rail direct injection and cooled exhaust gas recirculation (EGR).

 There are three generations of D5 engines: